Renault UE Chenillette

 The Renault UE Chenillette is a light tracked armoured carrier and prime mover produced by France between 1932 and 1940.

-In 1930 the Commission de Vincennes decided to develop a light armoured vehicle able to tow and supply small cannon and mortars.
-In 1931 the Renault company was given the contract for production of its Renault UE, combined with the Renault UK trailer.
+In 1930, the Commission de Vincennes decided to develop a light armoured vehicle able to tow and supply small cannon and mortars.
+In 1931, the Renault company was given the contract for production of its Renault UE, combined with the Renault UK trailer.
 In 1937, from a number of competitors, the Renault UE2 was chosen as an improved type for large-scale production.
-Of both types combined over five thousand were built, including licence production in Romania, and they were part of the standard equipment of all French infantry divisions.
-Most Renault UE vehicles in French service were unarmed; those in 1940 captured by Germany were used for a variety of purposes, including being armed with machine-guns, antitank-guns and rocket artillery.
+Of both types combined, over five thousand were built, including licence production in Romania, and they were part of the standard equipment of all French infantry divisions.
+Most Renault UE vehicles in French service were unarmed; those captured by Germany in 1940 were used for a variety of purposes, including being armed with machine-guns, anti-tank guns and rocket artillery.

 Development

-From 1922 onwards it had been the policy of the French Infantry to mechanise as many units as possible.
+From 1922 onwards, it had been the policy of the French Infantry to mechanise as many units as possible.
 Budgetary restraints made it unrealistic to fully equip them with armoured personnel carriers; but the mass production of smaller armoured vehicles in the roles of munition and supply carrier and weapon carrier for machine guns and mortars seemed feasible.
 For some years, the decision to produce these types was delayed.
-But when in 1929 an experiment with an automotive trailer guided by a walking soldier had completely failed, it was decided to develop a single vehicle for both missions.
-In the spring of 1930 several possibilities were considered, among them a standard 3.5-ton truck and the existing Citroën-Kégresse half-tracks.
+But, when in 1929 an experiment with an automotive trailer guided by a walking soldier had completely failed, it was decided to develop a single vehicle for both missions.
+In the spring of 1930, several possibilities were considered, among them a standard 3.5-ton truck and the existing Citroën-Kégresse half-tracks.
 Brandt, an arms producer having no experience in vehicle development, had already started cooperation with the British Vickers company to build a weapon carrier for its Brandt Modèle 1927 mortar; it proposed producing the British Carden-Loyd Mark VI carrier under licence and presented a smaller and a larger vehicle, together with matching trailers, imported from Britain, for the supply and weapon carrier task respectively.
-On 24 July 1930 the Commission de Vincennes rejected the truck and half-tracks as being too heavy and opted for the smaller weapon carrier of the Vickers type after limited, though satisfactory, testing.
-On 7 October development of such a vehicle under the name of Type N was decided upon.
+On 24 July 1930, the Commission de Vincennes rejected the truck and half-tracks as being too heavy and opted for the smaller weapon carrier of the Vickers type after limited, though satisfactory, testing.
+On 7 October, development of such a vehicle under the name of Type N was decided upon.
 Orders for prototypes were placed in December 1930 with three companies: Renault, Citroën and Brandt.
-Renault however indicated he had no intention to pay licence rights, unless the French state fully compensated him; the three companies were thus invited to build a "similar" vehicle, not an exact copy.
-The orders were for armoured tractors and matching tracked trailers and for a heavier trailer to carry again the tractor, to be pulled by a truck while the smaller trailer trailed behind.
+However, Renault indicated they had no intention to pay licence rights, unless the French state fully compensated them; the three companies were thus invited to build a "similar" vehicle, not an exact copy.
+The orders were for armoured tractors and matching tracked trailers and for a heavier trailer to carry the tractor itself, to be pulled by a truck while the smaller trailer trailed behind.

 Soldiers of the US 101st Airborne Division with a captured Renault UE in Normandy, June 1944.